 Moving beyond these llc vs llp generalizations, however, you should note that state laws control the particulars of the legal protections offered by limited liability companies and limited liability partnerships.
 And in some jurisdictions, a limited liability partnership may have or may be required to have one partner whose personal liability is NOT limited.

 Difference in Tax Benefits Between LLC and LLP

 Let me also make a quick point about the tax benefits and the difference between an LLC and an LLP.
 In general, both LLCs and LLPs don’t require the business to pay income taxes on its profits, but rather that they just “pass through,” or “flow through,” or “distribute” the income, deductions and associated tax liability to the owners of the entity.
 Note: In comparison, a corporation often would pay income taxes on its business earnings.
 If those earnings are later distributed to an owner, the owner pays tax again.
 (This is the dreaded “double tax” you hear corporations and their shareholders talk about.)

 When an LLC or LLP is Required

 One other point should be made about the LLC versus LLP debate: Some types of businesses in some states may not be able to use an LLC (this is probably most common) or an LLP.
 For example, one of the reasons that the large law firms and large accounting firms are LLPs is that they can be an LLP in every state.
 But they can’t operate as an LLC in every state.

-Just to be picky, professional service firms in most states don’t actually operate as limited liability companies, but rather as professional limited liability companies.
+Note: In most states, just to be picky, professional service firms don’t actually operate as limited liability companies but rather as professional limited liability companies.
 But again, when that option isn’t available, a professional service firm that wants to limit its legal liability might need to use either a traditional corporation (if that’s allowed) or a limited liability partnership (if that’s allowed.)